emqx/cloud-docs/en_US/deployments/stop_delete_deployment.md

 :::

-To start a deployment, go to the console, click on the deployment you want to start, and enter the deployment overview page.
+To start a deployment, go to the console, click on the deployment you want to start and enter the deployment overview page.
 Click the **Start** button in the upper right corner to open the **Start Deployment Guide** as shown below:

 ![byoc_start_deployment](./_assets/byoc_aws_start.png)